Let’s begin with a few developments in the Eurozone.

 Source: Statistisches Bundesamt

 4. The short-term rate differential with the US suggests that the euro should weaken.
 However, the inflation-adjusted rate differential isn’t as large.
-Combine that with a more dovish Fed and all the talk of the euro going to parity remains just talk – for now.NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Combine that with a more dovish Fed and all the talk of the euro going to parity remains just talk – for now.NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.